barrydunne/docker/Readme.md

       - **in-memory** - the public API uses an in-memory job status cache to prevent unnecessary round trips to the database.
       - **redis** - the geocoding service caches address/coordinates key value pairs in redis with limited time-to-live to prevent unnecessary, and potentially costly, round trips to the external service.

+  - Cloud provider can be switched by simply changing the `Microservices.CloudProvider` environment variable.

 ## Technology showcase

 This codebase showcases the following technologies:

 • Asp.Net Core 8
 • AutoFixture
+• AWS
 • Cloud services
 • Code coverage
 • CQRS